 The Functional Cancer Genomics Laboratory focuses on understanding how DNA variation contributes to cancer risk and development.
-The laboratory is particularly interested in translating the findings from genome-wide association studies (GWAS) for breast, ovarian, endometrial, prostate and skin (melanoma) cancers.
-This includes identification of the causal risk variants, connecting these variants to their target genes and understanding how the new genes contribute to cellular phenotypes associated with cancer development.
-We have already identified several molecular pathways that were not known to play a role in cancer that are suitable targets for drug repositioning or drug development.
-The ultimate aim of our research is to pave the way for future clinical trials for cancer prevention or treatment.
+The laboratory is particularly interested in translating the findings from cancer genome-wide association studies (GWAS).
+This includes identification of the functional risk variants, connecting these variants to their target genes and understanding how the new genes contribute to cellular phenotypes.
+Our research integrates genetics, chromatin and transcriptome profiling, computational genomics and molecular studies to unravel the complexity of cancer development.
+These discoveries have accelerated progress from genetic studies to biological knowledge that may ultimately guide preventative and therapeutic measures.